morenoh149/hacker_news_comment_bios/readme.md

 # Download Hacker News Comment Bios

-This a tool for getting leads from [HackerNews](https://news.ycombinator.com/) threads.
+This is a tool for getting leads from [HackerNews](https://news.ycombinator.com/) threads.
 Often you want to reach
 out to people that have participated in a conversation.
 With this tool you get a csv of an entire thread along with the About info for the commentor.